 Field Days

-Field Days are a great opportunity for small farmers, homesteaders, and home gardeners to network and learn from their fellow food growers.
-During the field day, hosts will lead the group on a short farm tour, focusing in on one topic or element of production that has been a success or challenge that they can share with the group.
-Participants are encouraged to ask questions and share experiences during the event.
+Field Days provide an excellent opportunity for small farmers, homesteaders, and home gardeners to connect and learn from one another.
+During the event, the hosts will guide the group on a brief farm tour, with a focus on a particular successful or challenging aspect of production that they can share with the group.
+Participants are encouraged to ask questions and share their own experiences during the event.

-Field Days are hosted by the Southern Illinois Farming Alliance, a project of Food Works (www.fwsoil.org), a 501(c)(3) non-profit organization that promotes long-term farming networks that create healthy soils, healthy food, and healthy communities in the 23 counties that make up Southern
+Field Days are organized by the Southern Illinois Farming Alliance, which is a program of Food Works (www.fwsoil.org), a 501(c)(3) non-profit organization that seeks to promote long-term farming networks that create healthy soils, healthy food, and healthy communities across the 23 counties that comprise Southern Illinois.

 Noah Scalero of Beet Root Farm